Thinking about taking one of those DNA tests you’ve heard about on TV or seen advertised online?

 One group of coworkers held a contest to see who was the most Irish.
 And the winner actually grew up in Australia.

-*You could also learn that you have ancestors from any of 25 other regions around the world.
+*You could also learn that you have ancestors from any of over 150 other regions around the world.

 You Could Find out You’re Not as Irish as You Thought